SirWoodhouse/scraper_brandstofdata/README.md

 Instead of manually downloading the csv file every month or so, I wanted to automate this and make life a bit easier.
 And of course, as a beginner programmer, this is a nice little project to get better at python.
+The script makes use of Selenium for the scraping part

 ## How to run the script